2011 National Soccer Hall of Fame Induction Class: Voting results

 Elected to the Hall of Fame:

 Not elected but remaining on future ballots:

 Eligible players

-The following individuals were also declared eligible for induction in 2010, but were not among the top vote getters.
+The following individuals were also declared eligible for induction in 2010, but were not among those that got the top number of votes.

 Veteran

 Eligibility for Veterans is the same as for the Player category, but the individual must have been retired for at least ten years.
 The voting period was the same as for the Player category.

 Elected to the Hall of Fame: